dy5topian/nerv/README.md

 => start unicorn : `python3 -m uvicorn api:app --reload`

 - make your requests with the cli : python cli.py example.com
 or with the curl command
+- for each agent , you need to declare it as '@shared_task' in it's main function then celery will have access to it.
+- the command line errors 500 , but celery still executes the nmap agent in the background , need some sort of a session request  unitl it gets back the data!